marxhendrik/skullandbones/README.md

 the card.
 E.g. the "SearchCard" will show a searchbar and when clicked on it will expand and let you type and give suggestions.
 Do not expect anything to look especially well-designed though `;)`

+Misc TODO's
+- [ ] figure out if its possible to share data between DMFs without abusing the Core-Module.
+E.g. SearchTemplateFragment will display Search Templates but the search Templates are saved by the :magnetsearch module.
+Shared Data layer only seems like a good idea if the instances of repo etc. can be shared as well
+    - If not possible think about whether those features should be seperated.